Powerful Visible Patterned Events

 We create this division at a low level within groups, and we — too often — instinctively create this division at a very high, and sometimes violent and even evil, level between groups.

-In our modern multi ethnic and multi tribal world, we need to understand that we far too often can, and do, damage each other in direct and intentional ways when those sets of instinctive interactions and Us-Them differentiations happen between groups in any setting.
+In our modern multi ethnic and multi tribal world, we need to understand that we far too often can, and do, damage each other in direct and intentional ways when those sets of instinctive interactions and those Us-Them differentiations happen between groups in any setting.

 We should understand today what actually happened in Gaza so that we can avoid doing similar damage in other settings that we don’t expect and understand — but end up doing because we have underlying instincts that create the context and the interactions that make those events, emotions, and values between groups happen.
 They make us feel that those behaviors are absolutely the right thing to do because they are so in line with who we are in that setting and moment.

-The truth about us, as human beings affected by various patterns of instinctive behavior, is that we have the possibility of having damaging inter group interactions happening in any place where multiple groups exist.
+The truth about us, as human beings affected by various patterns of instinctive behavior, is that we have the possibility and probability of having damaging inter group interactions happening in any place where multiple groups exist.
 We should be aware of how easily it is to go down the slippery, and sometimes seductive, slope to inter group anger and conflict — in any setting where we allow those differentiations in our thinking to occur — and then change the way we think about the people in each setting.

-Sudan, Syria, Ethiopia, Chechnya — and a dozen other areas where groups of people have drawn those Us-Them definitions into place — are killing as many or more people as the current death levels in Gaza.
-The killings in Ethiopia are almost clones of what we see happening this week and this month in Gaza.
+Sudan, Syria, Ethiopia, Chechnya — and a dozen other areas where groups of people have drawn those Us-Them definitions into place — have actually been killing as many or more people as the current death levels in Gaza.

-Gaza can, and should, be part of the learning process for us all.
-We need to understand those other settings and keep those behaviors from happening more closely to our own settings.
-We should be able to perform an intellectual exorcism from that particular set of evil behaviors once we understand more clearly what underlies them when they’re activated, and then we should refuse to activate them.
+We Americans should be able to perform an intellectual exorcism from those particular set of evil behaviors once we understand more clearly what underlies them when they’re activated, and then we should refuse to activate them in any version anywhere in our country going forward from today.

 Gaza gives us an excellent and very real and immediate context to understand that set of issues and behaviors.
 We should all see and understand why those events happened in Gaza.
 We should look carefully at that setting to see why they happened there now at this point in the history of that area.